 BUILD’s Case Study House 2014 (CSH2014) is now site secure and it’s an excellent time to cover the progress so far, along with what’s next.
 When a project is site secure, the utilities are installed, (power, water supply, sewer,) the drainage package is done, and the earthwork is complete.
 It’s a big milestone on a project because the messy part of the project is behind us (especially as we’re entering into the rainy season).
-So far, the construction has gone quite smoothly and the framing is nearly complete.
+We’ve cleared the part of the project that is most fraught with uncertainty, which can be made painfully real in added time and costs.
+Although we plan carefully, the phases of excavating/ trucking, utility work, and the ever increasing costs in concrete construction can really hammer a project budget.
+But, we’ve crossed over this difficult terrain relatively unscathed and the framing is nearly complete.
 Momentum is on our side.

 For those of you just tuning into our coverage on the CSH2014, we’ve designed up a highly machined appearance with a warm entry stoop projection.
 The envelope maximizes windows and transparency to get as much light as possible inside — we’re generally desperate for that sort of thing here in the gray Pacific Northwest.
 The traditional floor plan has been flipped so that the common areas are located on the top floor, with the more private bedrooms below, and the garage and rec room as a partial basement below that.
-While there are a few quirks with a top floor living, kitchen, and dining room, we just couldn’t resist the natural light and views of the top floor.
+While it may seem unconventional to use the top floor for living, kitchen, and dining room, we just couldn’t resist the natural light and views from this level.
 Additionally, a dumbwaiter has been integrated into the design to help move items like groceries from the garage to the kitchen.
 The inverted program also allows for a roof hatch and ship ladder to access a roof terrace which will supplement summer time drinks and meals with a sweeping view of the city and mountains (not to mention providing accessibility to maintain a green roof).
 These ideas, and a few others, are being researched and developed in the BUILD laboratory.

 While today’s post covers the specifics of the CSH2014, these challenges and solutions are very typical on projects in and around the Pacific Northwest.
 Anyone who has built or remodeled a house can take comfort in the fact that all of this is behind them.
 The material is also a good primer for anyone looking to remodel or build.
 It’s the real grit of designing and building a home with the tips we’ve gathered from decades of experience.